descention/MiningBuddy/readme.txt

 Allowed different ops to be added so this application isn't strictly for mining.
 Everyone who joins an op within the first minute has the same start time.
 Custom items can be added to the database as you please, including "Tears".
-Most tables have been replaced by DIV tags to allow greating styling.
+Most tables have been replaced by DIV tags to allow greater styling.
+Per user CSS.
 Removed dependency of the Eve static data dump.

 == Issues ==